aaronfury/FuryPsm/README.md

 A PowerShell Module with useful functions

 # Changelog
+- 24.0309 : It lives!
+Cleaned up some irrelevant code, added more parameters for handling log and output files.
 - 23.0529 : Reintroduced settings file support.
 This whole thing still needs a lot of work to be a module.
 For now, consider it a code reference...
 - 23.0306 : This is now a module!
 - 22.0831 : Updated Write-Log to be a little more efficient and to provide a ValidateSet on the -Level parameter